-Funding Policy - For the fiscal year ended June 30, 2010, plan members were required to contribute 10 percent of their annual covered salaries.
+Funding Policy - For the fiscal year ended June 30, 2011, plan members were required to contribute 10 percent of their annual covered salaries.
 The School was required to contribute 14 percent; 13 percent was the portion used to fund pension obligations.
-For fiscal year 2009, the portion used to fund pension obligations was also 13 percent.
+For fiscal year 2010 the portion used to fund pension obligations was also 13 percent.
 Contribution rates are established by the State Teachers Retirement Board, upon recommendations of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.
 Chapter 3307 of the Ohio Revised Code provides statutory authority for member and employer contributions.
-The above is the latest information available.